larrylehan/larrylehan.github.io/_pages/about.md

 ## Recent News
+Apr 4, 2025. **[Invited talk at Department of Management Science and Statistics at The University of Texas at San Antonio (Virtual)]** On the Role of Surrogates in Conformal Inference of Individual Causal Effects.
+[Slides].

+Mar 14, 2025. **[Invited talk at the University of Washington Biostatistics Working Group (Virtual)]** Yi Liu will present our work, Targeted Data Fusion for Causal Survival Analysis Under Distribution Shift.
+[Slides].

+Mar 14, 2025. **[Invited talk at the ASA Covariate Adjustment Working Group Journal Club]** Yi Liu will present our work, COADVISE: Covariate Adjustment with Variable Selection in RCTs.
+[Slides].

 Jan 30, 2025. **[New preprint]** [Targeted Data Fusion for Causal Survival Analysis Under Distribution Shift](https://arxiv.org/pdf/2501.18798) is available on Arxiv.

-Jan 16, 2025. **[New preprint]** [COADVISE: Covariate Adjustment with Variable Selection and Missing Data Imputation in Randomized Controlled Trials](https://arxiv.org/pdf/2501.08945) is available on Arxiv.
+Jan 16, 2025. **[New preprint]** [COADVISE: Covariate Adjustment with Variable Selection in Randomized Controlled Trials](https://arxiv.org/pdf/2501.08945) is available on Arxiv.

 Jan 8, 2025. **[Teaching]** Spring 2025, teaching a PhD-level first course in causal inference, PHTH 6800: Causal Inference in Public Health Research, Boston, MA.